Navigating Global Mobility Through Golden Visa Programs

 A golden visa is a residency-by-investment program that grants long-term residency rights in a host country in exchange for a qualifying investment.
 These programs typically allow individuals and their families to live, work, and study in the host nation and may provide a pathway to permanent residency or citizenship over time.

 Prominent examples include residency-by-investment programs in countries such as Portugal and Greece, which combine qualifying investments with residency privileges.
-By contrast, citizenship-by-investment programs—often found in Caribbean nations—provide direct citizenship and a second passport, frequently without extensive residency requirements.
+By contrast, citizenship-by-investment programs provide direct citizenship and a second passport, frequently without extensive residency requirements.
+Search programs are really popular in Caribbean countries.

 Who Pursues a Golden Visa and Why?